 Account Number:

 Account Registration (e.g., joint, IRA, Trust, etc.):

 Estimated Account Balance:

 Custodian:

 Account title (e.g., John Q. Public Trust):

 Account Jurisdiction/Country of Residence

 Owner name (if different from above):

 Owner address (if different from above):

 Phone number:

 Date of birth:

 Social Security Number:

 Tax status (taxable / non-taxable):

 Government Entity Account Yes No

 Employee Retirement Income Security Act Account Yes No

-Systematic Monthly Withdrawal (if applicable):
+Systematic Monthly Withdrawal (if applicable e):

 Client Election for Voting of Portfolio Securities:

 Client to Initial Only One of the Following:

-Client authorizes Adviser to vote proxies for so record date for voting such proxies in accordance will current guidelines, proxy statements will be forward th the Adviser's proxy v voting guidelines.
-Under
+\\\\ Client authorizes Adviser to vote proxies for securities held in the Portfolio account as of the record date for voting such proxies in accordance with the Adviser's proxy voting guidelines.
+Under current guidelines, proxy statements will be forwarded to Broadridge Financial Solutions.

-Client reserves the authority to vote all proxies securities held in the Portfolio account and is not resp instruct Custodian to send ballots directly to Client. •
+\\\\ Client reserves the authority to vote all proxies.
+Adviser is not authorized to vote proxies for securities held in the Portfolio account and is not responsible for rendering related advice.
+Client will instruct Custodian to send ballots directly to Client.